thepro2k/maliszewski-osu-skins/skin.md

 # - Includes skins malisz used on stream, in youtube videos and in twitter clips
 # - Most skins this doc are remakes
 # - If you see (?) it means the real name of a skin in unknown or just reused the name of another skin
-# - Needless to say, I can't guarantee every remake is 100% accurate
+# - Needless to say, I can't guarantee every remake is 100% accurate, especially bc the footage i have of some skins is really limited
 # - If you see any flaws I strongly encourage you to let me know - everyone benefits from better remakes, myself included
 # - For questions/suggestions/anything else DM me in discord or in game
 # - A big thank you the people in tekkito's discord server, anytime I dont know an element they always come in clutch